 The College requires all full-time undergraduates students to have health insurance.
 If a student does not have health insurance, or a family health insurance plan does not provide adequate coverage, the College offers a comprehensive health insurance plan.
 The College insurance plan is mandatory for all International Students.

-NOTE: A student Health Insurance fee of approximately $458.00 is charged to all full-time undergraduate students each academic year.
+NOTE: A Student Health Insurance fee is charged to all full-time undergraduate students each academic year.
 If you have your own insurance and wish to cancel the College's plan, you must submit a health insurance waiver form online by September 15th.
 The waiver and an informational brochure are included in the initial fall semester tuition statement.
 For more information see the Insurance Info/Waiver page.

-For more information about the health insurance requirements, please call Rhonda Hall, Medical Receptionist & Office Coordinator, in the Wellness Center at (410) 857-2243.
+For more information about the health insurance requirements, please call the Wellness Center at (410) 857-2243.

 Students need to be familiar with their insurance coverage and how to utilize their coverage for emergencies, referrals to specialists and laboratory procedures.
 Please consider the College's insurance plan as a supplement to your family insurance plan, as some services may be limited while away from home.